ampapacek/MorphemeOrigin/README.md

 3. **MorphDictModel**
    Uses root+affix dictionaries to label morphemes if found, falling back to `["ces"]`.
 4. **WordDictModel**
-   Analyzes the entire word’s lemma (via MorphoDiTa) and assigns the word-level etymology from a dictionary, plus affixes.
+   Analyzes the word to get its lemma (via MorphoDiTa) and assigns the word-level etymology from a dictionary to root of the word, plus also uses affixes dictionaries.

 ## Evaluation